 Let’s use a waterfall as a perfect example.
 In the first photo, we will use a very fast shutter speed of 1/500; that means the shutter will only be open and allowing light in for 1/500 of a second!
 The only thing that would show motion blur at this speed is something moving FASTER than 1/500 of a second.

-Noticed how you have frozen the water droplets and details in mid-fall by using this fast shutter speed.
+Notice how you have frozen the water droplets and details in mid-fall by using this fast shutter speed.

-Now let’s see what happens we use a 5-second shutter speed, meaning we will capture 5-seconds worth of motion in one frame.
+Now let’s see what happens when we use a 5-second shutter speed, meaning we will capture 5-seconds worth of motion in one frame.

 Notice that now, the motion of the water is captured as a steady stream.
 It is showing the path of the water as a whole as it moved over the 5 seconds our shutter was open.